DZakh/Custom-border-mixin/README.md

 That's all!
 Or instead of it you can barbarously copy everything from the `main.scss` file and paste this somewhere in your project.

 ## Create your first border
-To make a border you need write the line in your sass stylesheet:
+To make a border you need to write the line in your sass stylesheet:

     @include custom-border( dotted() );
 We did it!
 This will create a simple dotted border with default properties.
 But I think this's not enough for you.
 Let's make something more crazy: